RESSLab-Team/OpenSees-Instructions/README.md

 Here is the programming part, and I can't say much about that here.
 If you already have the source files written you just copy them to the correct directory in `OpenSees/SRC/`.
-Otherwise, you create new files directly in the correct directory, or edit existing files.
+Otherwise, create new files directly in the correct directory, or edit existing files.
 The correct directory depends on the files being added, for example:
 * Material -> `OpenSees/SRC/material/<uniaxial or nD>/`
 * Element -> `OpenSees/SRC/element/<your element dir>/`